slyd0g/XORcipher/README.md

 Script will ask you to encrypt or decrypt.

 - Choosing encrypt will prompt you for a message and the OTP you'd like to use.
-The output a .pickle file.
+The output is a .pickle file.

 - Choosing decrypt will prompt you for the name of the .pickle file and the key used to decrypt the message.
 The output is the plaintext.